 We all like to relax on vacation, taking each day as it comes, but Walt Disney World is one vacation you must plan!

-The removal of FastPass+ does make some of the Walt Disney World planning a lot easier.
+The removal of FastPass+ does make some elements of the Walt Disney World planning a lot easier.
 However, it would help if you still planned where you want to eat, what parks you want to visit, and your must-do attractions.
 Failure to make a plan, and you might miss out!

 Our Free Walt Disney World Planners are a great resource that can help create a perfect Walt Disney World Vacation Plan.